create1st/openhabot/README.md

 FB_PAGE_ACCESS_TOKEN - On Facebook application page: Products -> Messenger -> Token Generation -> (Select a page for you application or create a new one) -> generate token
 FB_APPLICATION_SECRET - On Facebook application page: Settings -> Basic -> App Secret (push the show button) USER_RANDOM_VERIFICATION_TOKEN - Type whatever you want.
 This has to match the webhook verification token specified on Facebook application page: Products -> Webhooks -> Edit Subscription -> Verify Token
+WIT_AI_ACCESS_TOKEN - On Wit.Ai application page: Settings -> API Details -> Server Access Token
+authorizedSenders - Your facebook id and ids of other user who shall be peritted to execute commands.
+You can leave it empty and that would mean anybody is going to access the page.
+Since the app is by default set in development mode this means only you will have the access to it.
+However if you leave it empty you are not going to receive any notification.
+If you do not know what is your Facebook id then put here anything and on first command the system will respond with it. confidenceLevel - depending on quality of your rules and particular language gramma complexity Wit.Ai can guess the entities with some confidence.
+The confidence level configured in config acts as a threshold under which we consider that the Wit.Ai evaluation was correct or not. language - this one is important as you need to have dictionary json file suffixed with language id you have specified here
 ```json
 {
 	"webhookPort": "1337",